Quick View

 To maintain a structural adhesive bond under thermal stress, engineers must look beyond simple shore hardness.
 The science of high-Tg epoxies lie in cross-linking density.

-Below the Tg polymer chains are essentially "frozen" in a highly cross-linked network, allowing only for minor vibrations.
-As the material reaches its glass transition temperature, it gains enough thermal energy for "segmental motion."
-While this isn't a melting point, the resulting "rubbery" state leads to:
+Below the Tg, polymer chains are essentially "frozen" in a highly cross-linked network, allowing only for minor vibrations.
+As the material reaches its glass transition temperature, it gains enough thermal energy for segmental motion.
+While this is not a melting point, the resulting "rubbery" state leads to:

 • Reduced Storage Modulus: The material loses its ability to resist deformation